 • Invite your child to chase you as you feign fear of being captured by her.
 While she discovers that she can catch you!

 • Get him to push against the palms of your hands as you kneel in front of him.
 Let your resistance be enough to give him some struggle.
-But not too much that he can’t victoriously knock you over in the end!
+But not too much that he can’t victoriously push you over in the end!

 Dissipating power struggles

-When a power struggle has developed between yourself and your child (or between siblings) you could playfully invite your child to push against the palms of your hands (maybe kneeling in front of her).
+When a power struggle has developed between yourself and your child (or between siblings) you could play the push against your palms game (mentioned above).
 This is a great way for children to get some big frustrations out of their bodies.
-So often when my son was grumpy and out of sorts, I would just hold my palms up and invite him to push against me.
-Within seconds he’d be in laughing hard out and there would be a marked improvement in his mood after that.
+So often when my son or daughter were grumpy and out of sorts, I would just hold my palms up and invite him to push against me.
+Within seconds he’d be laughing hard out and there would be a marked improvement in his mood after that.
+A reminder again that it’s important to feel into the best balance between offering resistance, but yielding to let them succeed in pushing you backwards.

 A mother of a five-year-old and a three-year-old shared the following story: